Stettin Sehenswürdigkeiten

 Post office buildings are not usually among the places we introduce to you in our blog.
 But here we are happy to make an exception, because the huge brick building not far from the main station is one of the most beautiful post offices in the country.
 Externally, it resembles a kind of castle, inside the building presents itself in the style of the Neo-Renaissance filigree, especially the light-flooded hall with its glass roof is a real eye-catcher.
 If you have come by train, you can not only change money here at better conditions than at the main station, but also buy some of the beautiful Polish stamps as souvenirs.

-Hardly any of the Szczecin sights impressed us as much as the so-called Underground City Trails.
+Hardly any of the sights in Szczecin impressed us as much as the so-called Underground City Trails.
 To find them, you first have to search a bit, because the entrance is not in a building, but directly on platform 1 of the main station.
-From here you can embark on an exciting journey of discovery into the Szczecin Underworlds.
+From here you can embark on an exciting journey of discovery into the Szczecin Underground.
 The underground facility is the largest civilian air raid shelter in Szczecin.
-It was built by the Nazis and was one of the reasons why only a few thousand residents were killed by bombing during World War II, but it could hold thousands of people.
+It was built by the Nazis and was one of the reasons why comparatively few residents lost their lives in bombing raids during the Second World War, as it could hold thousands of people.

 Here you can also learn about the exciting history of the facility in English.
 After the war, it continued to be used as an air-raid shelter, which is why information is also provided here about the Cold War, the period of socialism in Poland and everyday life at the time.
 The varied visit is rounded off by art installations that correspond well with the premises.